solid/pod-browser/shapes/README.md

     - There can be one or more instances.
   - vcard:nameEmailIndex
     - There can be one or more instances.
-    - There is not a specific datatype set.
+    - There is no specific datatype set.
-  - vcard:vcard:groupIndex
+  - vcard:groupIndex
-    - Using terms (sh:count, sh:FollowMe) that isn't formalized.
+    - Uses terms (e.g., sh:count, sh:FollowMe) that aren't formalized.

 ### Group Index: Differences between ShEx and SHACL

-The following is how the SHACL shape in `https://raw.githubusercontent.com/solid/contacts-pane/master/shapes/contacts-shapes.ttl` differ from the ShEx shape in `contacts/group-index.shex`.
+The following is how the SHACL shape in `https://raw.githubusercontent.com/solid/contacts-pane/master/shapes/contacts-shapes.ttl` differs from the ShEx shape in `contacts/group-index.shex`.

 - vcard:AddressBook
   - vcard:fn